sikopet/blog/posts/kubernetes.md

 Service

-* a way to create a named label selector
 * one way to create a service - `kubectl expose ...`
+* a way to create a named label selector - see `kubectl get service -o wide`
+* a service is assigned a VIP called a *cluster IP* -> load balanced across all the pods identified by the selector

 Ingress